IAI Westwind: Seascan

+IAI produced Seascan nicknamed "Seagull" (שחף) since 1976, based on Aero Commander 1121 Jet Commander.
+The last one retired in 2017..

 Design

 The Jet Commander/Westwind was of broadly conventional business jet arrangement, with two engines mounted in nacelles carried on the rear fuselage, but the wings were mounted halfway up the fuselage instead of the typical low-wing arrangement of aircraft in this class.

 At FL310 and 0.74 Mach, the 1124 burns 1600 lb per hour, and at 0.7 Mach.